-New Zealand's main systems for governing building work (collectively known as ‘building controls’) are the Building Act 2004, the Building Regulations 1992, and the Building Code, which is the First Schedule to the Building Regulations.
+New Zealand's legislation governing building work (collectively known as the ‘building controls’) consist of the Building Act 2004, the Building Regulations 1992, and the Building Code, which is the First Schedule to the Building Regulations 1992.
 All building work must comply with the Building Code.
 Other regulations under the Building Act 2004 cover related matters, such as when a building is considered to be ‘earthquake-prone’.

-The Building Act mainly applies to the physical aspects of building work.
-Other legislation may also apply to building proposals, the ongoing use of a building, consumer protection, and the health and safety of workplaces in buildings.
+The Building Act applies mainly to the physical aspects of building work.
+Other legislation may also apply to:

-Acceptable Solutions and Verification Methods, many of which reference New Zealand Standards, are published by the Ministry of Business, Innovation and Employment to help people comply with the Building Code.
+Acceptable Solutions and Verification Methods, many of which reference New Zealand Standards, are published by the Ministry of Business, Innovation and Employment (MBIE) to help people comply with the Building Code.

-An alternative solution is a building design solution that differs from those contained in the Compliance Documents, but is accepted by a building consent authority as meeting the requirements of the Building Code.
+An alternative solution is a building design solution that differs from those contained in an Acceptable Solution or Verification Method, but is accepted by a building consent authority as meeting the performance requirements of the Building Code.

-You can also download our guide to product assurance.
+You can download our guide to product assurance »

-Product certification (CodeMark) is a voluntary, statutory scheme and is the ultimate form of product assurance.
+Product certification (CodeMark) is a voluntary scheme admnistered by MBIE and is the ultimate form of product assurance.
 CodeMark-certified products must be accepted as complying with the Building Code, when used as specified.

-A determination is a binding decision made by the Ministry.
-It provides a way of solving disputes or questions about the rules that apply to buildings, building accessibility, and health and safety.
+A determination is a binding decision made by MBIE.
+It provides a way of solving disputes or questions about building law and the Building Code.

 An energy work certificate is issued by a licensed electrician or licensed gasfitter.
 It provides certification that energy work has been undertaken in accordance with either the Electricity Act 1992 or the Gas Act 1992.

 The consents and inspections process ensures that building work complies with the Building Code.
-In other words it is safe, durable and will not pose foreseeable risk to the health and safety of either the current users of the building and to protect those who may buy and use the property in the future.
+This means that the building is considered safe, durable and will not pose foreseeable risk to the health and safety of either the current users or those who may buy and use the property in the future.